-Introduction- Sources of water - uses of water - water for industry.
+Introduction- Sources of water - Types of water- hard and soft water- uses of water - disadvantages of using hard water for domestic purpose- disadvantages of using hard water for various industries - water for industry.
 Quality of natural waters - Chemistry of water - Water in human body - Water as a solvent - main quality characteristics of water - effects of water on rocks and minerals - organic matter in water - humic material in water - colloidal material in water.
 (6 hours)